-ART CENTER VASTE ET VAGUE (CARLETON-SUR-MER)
+ABOUT THE ARTIST RUN CENTRE VASTE ET VAGUE (CARLETON-SUR-MER)

 Founded in 1990 in Carleton-sur-Mer, the art centre Vaste et Vague favours research and experimentation in current art practices and modes of dissemination.
 Its active role at the regional, provincial, national and international levels is based on a program of research and creation residencies as well as on various modes of dissemination: productions and exhibitions within or outside the city, events, digital platforms and publications.